 Questions About Common Law Trademarks vs. Federal Trademarks?

-If you still have questions about the differences between common law trademark rights and federal trademark rights, please do not hesitate to contact me at (314) 749-4059 for your free consultation.
-I may also be reached at firstname.lastname@example.org or through the contact form located on this page.
+If you would like to speak with a knowledgeable and trustworthy US trademark attorney about the differences between common law trademark rights and federal trademark rights, please do not hesitate to contact me at (314) 749-4059 for your free consultation.
+I may also be reached at email@example.com or through the contact form located on this page.
 I look forward to hearing from you soon.